sthaid/proj_neutron/README.txt

   - analog pulse data is read from the ADC, the data is scanned for pulses.
   - pulse count rate data is stored in file neutron_yyyy-mm-dd_hh-mm-ss.dat
 - Playback Mode:
-  - an exsiting file of pulse count rate data is read when the program starts
+  - an existing file of pulse count rate data is read when the program starts
   - the ADC is not used in Playback Mode
 - Both Modes:
   - pulse count rate is displayed in either a time series plot, or a histogram
-  - program log output is written to neutron.log
+  - program logging output is written to neutron.log file

-In both Live and Playback modes, the program has option to display either:
+In both Live and Playback modes, the program will display either:
 - plot of pulse count rate (units=CPM) vs time, or
 - histogram of pulse count rate vs pulse height.

    When displaying the plot of pulse count rate vs time, the pulse count rate is displayed in green when in Live Mode and it is being displayed for the current time.
    Otherwise the pulse count rate is displayed in red.

    When displaying the histogram, the histogram buckets that are included in the calculation of the pulse count rate are displayed in cyan.

 -----------------------
 ---- Usage Details ----